NOW SELLING: 3-story townhomes in The Overlook at Hancock Village. Plan your tour!

 • To-Be-Built Homes: This is the traditional timeline for buying new construction homes in Richmond VA.
 You make every selection from start to finish and we get to work.
 At StyleCraft, you’ll find this to be a highly transparent process with ample touchpoints connecting homebuyers and our dedicated team.

-• Quick Move-In Homes: Ready to move sooner than later?
+• Quick Move-In Homes: Ready to move sooner rather than later?
 Our Quick Move-In Homes are homes that we begin constructing for homeowners who have a shortened timeline.
 Some Quick Move-In Homes are ready to go, while others are partially through the building process.
 Either way, they give you plenty of flexibility to nail difficult timelines.